-The UW/FHCRC Center for AIDS Research Developmental Core announces the availability of funds to support New Investigator Awards (NIAs) in the area of human immunodeficiency virus (HIV) and acquired immune deficiency syndrome (AIDS) related research.
+The UW/FHCRC Center for AIDS Research Developmental Core provides funds to support New Investigator Awards (NIAs) in the area of human immunodeficiency virus (HIV) and acquired immune deficiency syndrome (AIDS) related research.

 The purpose of this award program is to encourage junior investigators (at a senior stage of training or recently independent) to conduct independent research, acquire preliminary date to use for exogenous grant submissions, receive mentorship, and write one or more grants to obtain funding to continue their HIV/AIDS research careers.

-(3) Senior post-doctoral fellows initiating a new area of research that will form a basis for their independent program
+- Senior post-doctoral fellows or scientists initiating a new area of research that will form a basis for their independent program

-HIV-related research is defined broadly and includes basic science, clinical, epidemiological, and behavioral, and health services research.
-We encourage applications in the field of implementation science, which is one of the new CFAR Scientific Working Groups.
+HIV-related research is defined broadly and includes basic science, clinical, epidemiological, behavioral, and health services research.

-Per NIH, we cannot fund clinical trials of investigational drugs.
-If you are considering a study involving approved drugs and/or standard-of-care, please contact Ann Collier (email@example.com , cc: firstname.lastname@example.org ; 206-744-3293) to determine whether your proposed project would be eligible for funding through CFAR.
+Per NIH, we cannot fund research with investigational drugs or clinical trials.
+If you are considering a study involving approved drugs and/or standard-of-care, please contact Ann Collier (email@example.com , cc: firstname.lastname@example.org ; 206-685-6126) to determine whether your proposed project would be eligible for funding through CFAR.

 Awards will be up to $45,000/year (direct costs) for non-interdisciplinary applications or up to $55,000 (direct costs) for interdisciplinary projects.
 Applicants may apply for up to 2 years of funding.
-The CFAR does not have funds to cover additional indirect costs and has negotiated indirect cost waivers with several local institutions.
+The CFAR does not have funds to cover additional indirect costs, but has negotiated indirect cost waivers with several local institutions.

 Interdisciplinary Proposals: Multidisciplinary projects are encouraged and are defined as involving 2 or more investigators that have differing areas of expertise or different research focuses, e.g. applicant and a co-investigator with differing areas of expertise or applicant plus 1-2 co-mentors with at least one of the co-mentors having different expertise than the applicant (at least one mentor must be faculty at UW or a UW affiliated institution).
-On the cover page, the applicant must provide a rationale as to why the applicant considers the project to be interdisciplinary.
+The applicant must provide a rationale in the online submission as to why the applicant considers the project to be interdisciplinary.

 Mentoring: It is strongly recommended that applicants identify a mentor while preparing their application.
 If needed, please contact Dr. Collier to provide suggestions for possible mentors.
 A statement from the applicant’s primary mentor that they have read and discussed the application with the applicant must accompany the application (should be included in the letter of support from the mentor).
 Please note that a Mentoring Committee will be formed for successful applicants to provide guidance for their career development and to assess progress of each NIA awardee at least annually.